Puppertino

 Modals

-Modals are one of the most emblematic items of iOS, so I added the modals of iOS instead of adding dialog boxes like in macOS.
-To use modals, you need 2 components: Modals CSS and Modals JS alternatively you can use the Full CSS (Not recommended if you are just going to use this component).
+To implement modals, you’ll need: Modals CSS and Modals JS alternatively you can use the Full CSS (Not recommended if you are just going to use this component).
 Please be aware that you still need to download the JS of Modals, since at the time, there's no full.js

 First steps.